Protest in DuBois peaceful

-Protestors against police brutality in the United States gathered in DuBois City Park Saturday, holding up signs, walking along Liberty Boulevard, and speaking on the amphitheater stage.
+DuBOIS — A protest against police brutality in the United States was held in DuBois City Park Saturday, with participants holding up signs, walking along Liberty Boulevard, and speaking on the amphitheater stage.

 Organized by Sasha Yohe and David Little, the protesters’ goal was to stay peaceful but be heard.
-The majority of people at the event were from DuBois and neighboring communities.
-Organizers used Facebook to get people to gather.
-Saturday's demonstration followed a smaller event earlier.
+The majority of people taking part came from DuBois and neighboring communities.
+Organizers mostly used Facebook to get people to gather, following up on a smaller event earlier.

 “Last Sunday, a few friends and I came out with some signs, and people contacted us and said they wished they could have come,” Yohe said.

-Little and Yohe met with DuBois' chief of police and other city officials, establishing guidelines.
-Police officers were present but discrete, keeping an eye on the event or driving along the boulevard.
-During the demonstration, the DuBois Central Catholic parade with the fire department went through, but the protest organizers knew that it would happen.
+Little and Yohe met with the chief of police and with other city officials, reviewing guidelines ensuring safety.
+Police officers were present but discrete throughout the event.
+In the middle of the event, the DuBois Central Catholic parade with the fire department went through.
+Protest organizers knew in advance of plans for the parade.

-Protesters ranged in age from youngsters to older adults.
-Family and friend groups gathered together, eating donated food and drinks.
-The donations were from anonymous businesses and residents of DuBois.
+The protesters ranged in age from young people to older adults.
+Family and friend groups gathered, eating donated food and drinks.
+The donations were from businesses and residents.

 Savannah Buttery came with her father and siblings.